Jamal Abro: Life

 Abro studied in a number of schools in Larkana and Hyderabad.
-He passed his matriculation from Bombay University in 1941 and later, became a student at the Bahauddin College in Junagadh, Gujarat.
-In 1944 he went to Bengal and worked as a volunteer at relief camps for famine affected areas.
+He passed his matriculation from Bombay University in 1941 and later became a student at the Bahauddin College in Junagadh, Gujarat.
+In 1944, he went to Bengal and worked as a volunteer at relief camps for famine-affected areas.
 He also worked as an activist with the Khaksar Movement.

 He took a degree in law in 1948 from Shahani Law College in Larkana and started working as a lawyer.
-Abro entered public service in 1952 and was posted as sub-judge in a number of places in Sindh.
-In the latter part of his career, he served as a judge in the labor court and as secretary to the Provincial Assembly of Sindh.
+Abro entered public service in 1952 and was posted as a sub-judge in a number of places in Sindh.
+In the latter part of his career, he served as a judge in the labor court and as a secretary to the Provincial Assembly of Sindh.
 He remained active on the literary front with the Sindhi Adabi Sangat (the organization of Sindhi writers with members all over Sindh).

 Work

-Abro's first short story was published in the year 1949 and was followed by a some others.
-Pishu Pasha aroused much debate and discussion, and this was the name given to the collection of nearly a dozen short-stories published in 1959.
-This nearly brought to a close Jamal Abro's work as a short story writer and was followed by a long gap of silence.
+Abro's first short story was published in the year 1949 and was followed by some others.
+Pishu Pasha aroused much debate and discussion, and this was the name given to the collection of nearly a dozen short stories published in 1959.
+This nearly brought Jamal Abro's work to a close as a short story writer and was followed by a long gap of silence.
 An invitation to contribute a story for a university magazine being edited by Shaikh Ayaz, (the leading Sindhi poet who was a close friend) led him to write his first story in fifteen years.
 This story focused on karokari (the ritual murder of a woman accused of immorality), written as only the author of "Pirani" could have.
 It was followed by a story, written during the Writers' Conference, Islamabad, in the days of General Zia ul-Haq's Martial Law; it describes the conference as a setting for an encounter with the angel of death.